 About FERC Directory of Judges

-Acting Chief Judge Carmen A. Cintron
+Chief Law Judge Carmen A. Cintron

 Judge Cintron was an attorney at the Federal Communications Commission (FCC) for 14 years.
 For 12 of those years she served in the FCC’s Common Carrier Bureau.
 Judge Cintron also worked as a Trial Attorney for the Puerto Rico Justice Department in the Federal Litigation Division.
 In addition, she worked in the Puerto Rico House of Representatives as Legal Advisor to the Judiciary Committee on Civil Law.